 Lastly, a well-designed and correctly keyworded pin has the power to bring you traffic for years to come!

-Ain't that the easiest of all the free ways to drive traffic to your website...
+Doing email marketing is one of the easiest free ways to drive traffic to your website.

-All that you need to do to see instant traffic is to send an email to your list.
+All you need to see instant traffic is to send an email to your list.